 BEE Innovation Hub

 The Bio-Electrical Engineering (BEE) Innovation hub was established in May 2018 with funding from a BBSRC Innovation Accelerator Award to the University of Warwick.
 The Hub implements a structured approach to innovation, where a unique team of academics were brought together to form an innovator club.
-The members of this club held weekly brainstorming for 3 months to develop short research proposals.
-We have recently selected a project and are considering 1-2 further projects for scientific implementation (over a 1/1.5 year duration), and application-oriented development (over another 1/1.5 year period).
+The members of this club held weekly brainstorming for 3 months to develop short research proposals for scientific implementation (over a 1/1.5 year duration), and application-oriented development (over another 1/1.5 year period).

 The activities of the innovator club, including proposal development and implementation, are supported by an advisory board that includes academics, technical and managerial industrialists, funding body representatives, and investors.
 The club members also underwent tailored entrepreneurial training, and continue to work closely with Warwick Ventures for direction on market research and analysis around the chosen projects.

 We will showcase BEE Hub activities and projects as they develop.
 In particular, we will hold events open by invitation to individuals and institutions coming from different sectors of industry, funding landscape, academic research, investment, and regulatory and social spheres.
 If you would like to be part of our BEE Forum and receive invitations to these events please contact us.

-BEE Hub Innovator Club: Munehiro Asally (SLS), Murray Grant (SLS), Gabriel Meloni (Chem), Orkun Soyer (SLS), Pat Unwin (Chem), Christian Zerfass (SLS) and Stefan Bon (Chem).
+BEE Hub Innovator Club: Munehiro Asally (SLS), Murray Grant (SLS), Gabriel Meloni (Chem), Orkun Soyer (SLS), Pat Unwin (Chem), Christian Zerfass (Former member, SLS) and Stefan Bon (Chem).

-BEE Hub Advisory Board: Emre Ozer (Arm), Jeremy Shears (Shell), Jim Goodchild (Syngenta), Mark Scaife (MARA), Colin Miles (BBSRC), Teuta Pilizota (Uni of Edinburgh) and Holly Smith (Green Biologics)
+BEE Hub Advisory Board: Emre Ozer (Arm), Jeremy Shears (Shell), Jim Goodchild (Syngenta), Colin Miles (BBSRC), Teuta Pilizota (Uni of Edinburgh) and Holly Smith (Green Biologics)